 James Ord's background is somewhat mysterious, if not controversial.
 The following biographical sketch is drawn from material currently in the Georgetown University Archives Alumni Files.
-Sources include a xerox copy of a manuscript entitled 'History of James Ord as related by himself with other facts collected by his sons'; and a xerox copy of a privately printed pamphlet entitled, 'Memoranda Concerning James Ord who died January 25th, 1873 by his granddaughter Mary Ord Preston 1896' [original publication in Georgetown University Library, Special Collections, call number 90A469].
+Sources include a xerox copy of a manuscript entitled “History of James Ord as related by himself with other facts collected by his sons” (located in Maryland Province Archives GTMGamms119, Box 19, Folder 5) ; and a xerox copy of a privately printed pamphlet entitled, “Memoranda Concerning James Ord who died January 25th, 1873 by his granddaughter Mary Ord Preston 1896” [original publication located in Booth Family Center for, Special Collections, Rare Books Collection # 90A469].

 James Ord died at the home of his son Gen. Edward Otho Cresap Ord in Omaha, Nebraska, on January 25, 1872.
 He was first buried in a Catholic cemetery there, but was later reinterred at Arlington Cemetery, Virginia, October 3, 1931.

 Regarding his parentage, James Ord states that his uncle was always very reticent in speaking about the subject.
-In spite of the fact that he was to believe that he was the son of Mary and Ralph Ord, James Ord recounts instances when his uncle made impressive and mysterious comments about his heritage: "...shortly after the death of my reputed mother, as he was walking with me in the streets of Norfolk holding me by the hand, he said, "James, if you had your rights you would be something very great" [from MSS: "History of James Ord...].
+In spite of the fact that he every reason to believe that he was the son of Mary and Ralph Ord, James Ord recounts instances when his uncle made impressive and mysterious comments about his heritage: "...shortly after the death of my reputed mother, as he was walking with me in the streets of Norfolk holding me by the hand, he said, "James, if you had your rights you would be something very great" [from "History of James Ord…”].

 Other Ord family sons who attended Georgetown College include [sources are cited in brackets]